Ki11erRabbit/Cocoa/spec/mod.md

 ```
 FunctionTable {
  length: u64,
- table: [FunctionEntry],
+ table: [Function],
 }
 ```
-where a function entry is:
+where a function is:
 ```
-FunctionEntry {
+Function {
  name: u64,         // Symbol Index in constant pool
  symbolName: u64,   // If not monomorphized then this is the same as name
  typeInfo: u64,     // TypeInfo index in constant pool
+ locationIndex: u64,// Index into location table
+ flags: u8,
  codeLength: u64,
  bytecode: [u8],
 }